noahbliss/mortar/README.md

  - optional steps:
     - Regenerate the signed EFI.
 This will move the first one to .old.
     - Reboot, and reread the PCR values.
 This will let you see what stays the same when booting different EFI files that are both validly signed.
- - Set a BIOS password.
+ - Make sure you've set a BIOS password and made any necessary settings changes to your BIOS before the next step.
  - Run the luks script for the TPM version being used.
  - Update initramfs.
  - Regenerate EFI.